davesag/Frank/README.txt

 If you have forgotten your password you can reset your password by entering your email address and clicking on the password reset link you get sent.

 When the tests run the system doesn't bother sending out emails, but simply logs a debug message with who it constructed the message for, and what the subject was.

+When you are logged in the haml template system will always use the layout in views/in/ thus presenting consistent navigation options even for pages outside of userland.

 I want to be a part of it
 -------------------------